VAT 69 Commando

-The 69 Commando (69 Komando, Jawi: ٦٩ كومندو); also known as Very Able Troopers 69 (abbreviation: VAT 69) is an elite multi-tasking special forces unit of the Royal Malaysia Police.
-The VAT 69 is based at Ulu Kinta, Perak and together with Special Actions Unit (Unit Tindakhas; UTK), they are part of Pasukan Gerakan Khas (abbreviated PGK, Police Special Operations Command).
-The mission of 69 Commando is to conduct high-risk tasks such as counter-terrorism, hostage rescue, intelligence gathering and counter-insurgency within the borders of Malaysia.
+The 69 Commando (69 Komando; Jawi: ٦٩ كومندو), also known as Very Able Troopers 69 (abbreviated as VAT 69), is an elite special forces unit of the Royal Malaysia Police (RMP).
+The unit is based at Camp Sultan Nazrin Shah in Ulu Kinta, Perak.
+Along with the Special Actions Unit (Unit Tindakhas; UTK), it forms the Police Special Operations Command (Pasukan Gerakan Khas; PGK).
+The primary mission of 69 Commando is to conduct high-risk tasks such as counter-terrorism, hostage rescue, intelligence gathering, and counter-insurgency within Malaysian borders.